Club Atlético River Plate: Club nicknames

 The "River Plate" name was chosen in 1901, when the team was still located at the La Boca neighbourhood, next to the Río de la Plata ("River Plate" in some English sources).
 Proposed names as "Club Atlético Forward", "Juventud Boquense" or "La Rosales" had been rejected.
 Pedro Martínez saw the name "The River Plate" written at ship containers, and proposed it as a name, which was finally accepted as the official name.

 River fans and the press are fond of the nickname Los Millonarios (The Millionaires).
 This name derives from the 1930s after some expensive transfers of players from other clubs, including Carlos Peucelle from Sportivo Buenos Aires in 1931 and Bernabé Ferreyra from Tigre in 1932.

 Due to the red band in their shirt, it is also common to refer to River as El Equipo de la Banda (the team with the band) or simply La Banda (which means "the stripe", but can also mean "the band" -both as in "gang" and "musical group").
 River Plate's forwards between 1941 and 1946 were given the nickname La Máquina (The Machine), due to their synchronization and movements on the field.

 There was also a River Plate team that was known as La Maquinita (The Little Machine, as tribute to its predecessor) in the 1950s.
 Managed by José María Minella, the team earned the nickname after winning five championships in six years (1952–57).
 Some notable players were Alfredo Di Stéfano, Santiago Vernazza, Walter Gómez, Enrique Omar Sívori, among others.
 Some members of the original Máquina of the 1940s such as Labruna and Loustau, were also part of the team.

 Stadiums

-The Estadio Antonio Liberti (nicknamed El Monumental) placed in Belgrano neighborhood of Buenos Aires is River Plate's stadium.
-With a capacity of 65,645, it was inaugurated on 25 May 1938.
-The Argentina national football team usually plays its home games at the stadium.
+The Estadio Antonio Liberti (nicknamed El Monumental) located in the Belgrano neighborhood of Buenos Aires is River Plate's stadium.
+It was inaugurated on 25 May 1938, and its current capacity is 85,018 spectators, following renovations completed in 2025.
+Nowadays, the stadium is called Mâs Monumental for sponsorship reasons.
+Argentina national football team usually plays its home games at the stadium.

-Since its establishment in 1901, River Plate stadiums has been:
+Since its establishment in 1901, River Plate's stadiums have been: